Royal Family Order of Edward VII

-The Royal Family Order of Edward VII is an honour that was bestowed as a mark of personal esteem on female members of the British Royal Family by King Edward VII.
+The Royal Family Order of Edward VII is an honour that was bestowed as a mark of personal esteem on female members of the British royal family by King Edward VII.
 The order is a personal memento rather than a state decoration.
-This award has been defunct since the death of its last surviving recipient, Mary of Teck, in 1953.

 Appearance

 The ribbon of Edward VII's Royal Family Order is based on his racing colours.
 They are (working outwards in) a red stripe, almost half the size of the centre stripe, a thin gold stripe, about one-fifth of the red stripe, and a blue stripe, almost double the red stripe.
 The red gold pattern is mirrored on both sides.